-The APSA task forces seek to expand the public presence of political science by putting the best of political science research and knowledge at the service of critical issues that have major public policy implications, and by sharing with broader society what political scientists know about important trends and issues in areas of public concern.
-Many of the following reports are also available as free PDF downloads.
+APSA task forces seek to expand the public presence of political science by sharing the best research and knowledge that address important issues in areas of public concern.

 Improving Public Perceptions of Political Science's Value (2014)

-This report to the APSA Council discusses how Political Science as a corporate entity engages in two principal tasks – the creation of knowledge and the dissemination of knowledge.
+This report to the APSA Council discusses how Political Science as a corporate entity engages in two principal tasks—the creation of knowledge and the dissemination of knowledge.
 Creation of knowledge is, at base, a product of the actions of individual scholars and small scholarly groups.
-And many of the ways in which political scientists currently communicate – through their teaching, publication in journals, and conference presentations – were developed in less competitive communicative eras.
+And many of the ways in which political scientists currently communicate—through their teaching, publication in journals, and conference presentations – were developed in less competitive communicative eras.
 To remain relevant, we must adapt.
 But how?
-Read more.